 You need to first check whether the plot is vacant and without any encroachments.

 2. Title clearance

-You need to check whether the plot has a clear title.
-As in, there is no dispute whatsoever about the plot ownership with clearly mentioning the type of plot, whether it is commercial, agricultural, or residential.
+You need to check whether it has a clear title.
+As in, there is no dispute whatsoever about the plot ownership with clearly mentioning its type, whether it is commercial, agricultural, or residential.